Origins Copyright 1993 John Dobson

 and about what has come to be called the "dark matter".

-is that all the distant galaxies seem to be running away from us.
-And the simplest and most straightforward explanation is
+what we see is that all the distant galaxies seem to be running away from us.
+And the simplest and most straightforward explanation

 this explosion stands without explanation.)
 In this Steady State model, on the other hand, the energy which drives the cosmic